+- 1. Upon acceptance, possess a cumulative undergraduate grade point average of 3.00 or above (on a 4.00 scale). - 2.
+Submit scores from taking the Graduate Record Exam (GRE) or the Miller's Analogy Test (MAT) by no later than December 16 for fall applicants, no later than May 1 for spring applicants, or no later than August 1 for summer applicants (Amherst campus only).

+School code for GRE scores: 2762

+School code for MAT scores: 2669

-- 1. Possess a cumulative undergraduate grade point average of 3.00 or above (on a 4.00 scale). - 2.
-Submit a letter of application stating the candidate's reasons for seeking a Master's degree in Education, and experience relevant to the field of study/degree program. - 3.
-Submit two letters of recommendation, preferably including one professional reference and one character reference. - 4.
-Applicants to professional programs should also provide proof of graduation from an initial certification program in Education, and provide proof of initial certificate or certificate of qualification licensure from the New York State Education Department or similar documentation from other states awarding the license. - 5.
-Include a copy of a current resume.
+- 3. Submit two letters of recommendation, preferably including one professional reference and one character reference. - 4.
+Applicants to professional programs (Amherst campus only) should also provide proof of graduation from an initial certification program in Education, and provide proof of initial certificate or certificate of qualification licensure from the New York State Education Department or similar documentation from other states awarding the license. - 5.
+Participate in a personal interview. - 6.
+Include a copy of a current resume. - In the event the applicant does not possess a cumulative undergraduate grade point average of 3.00 or above (on a 4.00 scale), s/he may be admitted on a conditional basis, in accordance with CAEP quality standards.
+Candidates who do not earn a 3.0 in their first nine credits of study will be academically dismissed from the program. - In the event the applicant does not score in the top 50 percent on a nationally normed ability/achievement exam i.e.) the Graduate Record Exam (GRE) or the Miller's Analogy Test (MAT), the candidate is at risk for academic dismissal from the program.

-Applicants with GPAs below 3.00 may be admitted on a conditional basis if they submit evidence of the potential to be successful in graduate studies.
-Additional evidence may include letters of recommendation and a personal interview with graduate program faculty.

-Candidates who are admitted conditionally are required to take and pass the New York State Liberal Arts and Sciences Test (LAST) within their first semester.
-In addition, candidates admitted conditionally who do not earn a satisfactory (3.0) average in their first nine credit hours of study will be subject to dismissal from the graduate program.